Whale Adaptations - Baleen whales - Mysticeti

-Anatomical AdaptationsBaleen plates in the mouth instead of teeth.
-These are made of keratin, the same tough protein that makes hair, nails, hooves and horns.
+Anatomical AdaptationsBaleen plates in the mouth instead of teeth to filter food in bulk from seawater.
+These are made of keratin, the same tough protein that makes hair, skin, nails, hooves and horns.
 There are two rows of plates that hang down from the upper jaw forming two upright sides of a triangle with the lower jaw being the third side.
 The inner edges of these plates are bristly filters to collect food, usually smallish very numerous animals such as krill in the water they gulp in.
-A huge mouthful of water + food is taken in, then the water is ejected by the tongue while the food is filtered out and trapped inside the mouth to be swallowed when the water has gone.
+A huge mouthful of water + food is taken in and the mouth closed, then the water is ejected by the tongue while the food is filtered out and trapped inside the mouth to be swallowed when the water has gone.

 55 - 68 ventral grooves that extend from the lower jaw to the navel (yes, whales have a belly button!)
-These allow a huge mouthful of water and food to be taken, expanding to about 6 times larger than normal size (sometimes a bigger volume than the whale itself), the water is pushed out by the enormous tongue and food filtered out by the baleen plates.
+These allow a huge amount of water and food to be taken into the mouth allowing it to expand to about 6 times larger than normal size (sometimes a bigger volume than the whale itself).
 The largest whales (blue whales) can eat up to 4 tonnes of food a day in the Antarctic summer, they can feed for about 8 months and then fast for 4 months living off their fat reserves.

 A ridge in front of the blowholes (the two nostrils) which are located on top of the head.
-Pointing backwards means that they are not filled with water when swimming, being placed on top of the head makes it easy to breathe while surfacing and lifting the smallest amount of the body possible.
+Pointing backwards means that they are not filled with water when swimming, being placed on top of the head makes it easy to breathe while surfacing and lifting the smallest amount of the body possible, like a short snorkel.

 Whales use sound to communicate with each other and also possibly as a means of finding krill swarms.
 Blue whales make the loudest noise of any animal at 180 dB or more.
 These sounds can travel underwater for as far as 500 miles (800 km).
 They are very low frequency sounds down to 14hz, below the hearing limit of humans, though they can be felt by divers in the water at the time.